igjese/cards/README.md

 ## Gameplay

 Decks are:
-- 10 action card decks (chosen at random).
+- 10 action card same-card decks (chosen at random).
 Five cards available in each
 - History deck, shuffled to be random.
 Ends with victory cards in precise order.
-- Treasure decks (differ for each stage)
+- Treasure same-card decks (differ for each stage)
 - Player's deck of 10 cards (7 basic money and 3 basic army)

 Game loop: